-As part of an application for renewal of an existing consumptive use permit, a modification of an existing consumptive use permit with an increased allocation, or an application for a new consumptive use permit, the permit applicant shall provide an annual conservation goal that is consistent with the Central Florida Water Initiative regional water supply plan.
-These annual conservation goal requirements are separate and distinct from any other conservation requirements of the permit and do not supersede any sections of the Districts applicants' handbooks.
+The permittee or applicant shall provide an annual conservation goal that is consistent with the CFWI regional water supply plan.
+These annual conservation goal requirements are separate and distinct from any other conservation requirements of the permit and do not supersede any sections of the Districts applicants' handbooks, except that section 2.7.2 of the CFWI Supplemental Applicant's Handbook shall supersede sections 2.4.8.2, 4.4.4.2, and 4.4.5 of the SWFWMD Applicant's Handbook.
 Nonetheless, annual conservation goals should not be inconsistent with the conservation requirements of the permit.
 An annual conservation goal is consistent with the CFWI regional water supply plan if it includes activities or actions that prevent or reduce unnecessary uses and improve and/or maintain already achieved efficiencies of use.
-For all use types except public supply permits with an annual average daily quantity of 100,000 gpd or greater, the annual conservation goal shall be met by developing and implementing an Annual Conservation Goal Implementation Plan as set forth in section 2.7.1.
-The annual conservation goal for public supply permittees is set forth in section 2.7.2.
+For all use types except public supply permits with an annual average daily quantity of 100,000 gpd or greater, the annual conservation goal shall be met by developing and implementing an Annual Conservation Goal Implementation Plan (ACGIP) as set forth in section 2.7.1.
+The annual conservation goal for public supply permittees is set forth in sections 2.7.2 and 2.7.3.